Chinese room: Chinese room thought experiment

-Searle's thought experiment begins with this hypothetical premise: suppose that artificial intelligence research has succeeded in constructing a computer that behaves as if it understands Chinese.
-It takes Chinese characters as input and, by following the instructions of a computer program, produces other Chinese characters, which it presents as output.
-Suppose, says Searle, that this computer performs its task so convincingly that it comfortably passes the Turing test: it convinces a human Chinese speaker that the program is itself a live Chinese speaker.
-To all of the questions that the person asks, it makes appropriate responses, such that any Chinese speaker would be convinced that they are talking to another Chinese-speaking human being.
+Suppose that artificial intelligence research has succeeded in programming a computer to behave as if it understands Chinese.
+The machine accepts Chinese characters as input, carries out each instruction of the program step by step, and then produces Chinese characters as output.
+The machine does this so perfectly that no one can tell that they are communicating with a machine and not a hidden Chinese speaker.

-The question Searle wants to answer is this: does the machine literally "understand" Chinese?
-Or is it merely simulating the ability to understand Chinese?
-Searle calls the first position "strong AI" and the latter "weak AI".
+The questions at issue are these: does the machine actually understand the conversation, or is it just simulating the ability to understand the conversation?
+Does the machine have a mind in exactly the same sense that people do, or is it just acting as if it had a mind?

-Searle then supposes that he is in a closed room and has a book with an English version of the computer program, along with sufficient papers, pencils, erasers, and filing cabinets.
-Searle could receive Chinese characters through a slot in the door, process them according to the program's instructions, and produce Chinese characters as output, without understanding any of the content of the Chinese writing.
-If the computer had passed the Turing test this way, it follows, says Searle, that he would do so as well, simply by running the program manually.
+Now suppose that Searle is in a room with an English version of the program, along with sufficient pencils, paper, erasers and filing cabinets.
+Chinese characters are slipped in under the door, he follows the program step-by-step, which eventually instructs him to slide other Chinese characters back out under the door.
+If the computer had passed the Turing test this way, it follows that Searle would do so as well, simply by running the program by hand.

-Searle asserts that there is no essential difference between the roles of the computer and himself in the experiment.
-Each simply follows a program, step-by-step, producing behavior that is then interpreted by the user as demonstrating intelligent conversation.
-However, Searle himself would not be able to understand the conversation. ("I don't speak a word of Chinese," he points out.)
+Searle can see no essential difference between the roles of the computer and himself in the experiment.
+Each simply follows a program, step-by-step, producing behavior that makes them appear to understand.
+However, Searle would not be able to understand the conversation.
 Therefore, he argues, it follows that the computer would not be able to understand the conversation either.

-Searle argues that, without "understanding" (or "intentionality"), we cannot describe what the machine is doing as "thinking" and, since it does not think, it does not have a "mind" in anything like the normal sense of the word.
-Therefore, he concludes that the "strong AI" hypothesis is false.
+Searle argues that, without "understanding" (or "intentionality"), we cannot describe what the machine is doing as "thinking" and, since it does not think, it does not have a "mind" in the normal sense of the word.
+Therefore, he concludes that the strong AI hypothesis is false: a computer running a program that simulates a mind would not have a mind in the same sense that human beings have a mind.